JeremyWurbs/collatz/README.md

 ![num_primes](resources/num_primes.png)

-Good luck hunting!

 # Parallelized Graph Computation

-It is also possible to compute the graph with multiple workers, which does speed up processing for smaller graphs, but unfortunately it is unlikely to improve performance for larger graphs as the copying and merging of the final results seems to dwarf any performance gains.
+It is also possible to compute the graph with multiple workers, which does speed up processing for smaller graphs, but unfortunately is unlikely to improve performance for larger graphs as the copying and merging of the final results seems to dwarf any performance gains.